lemlac/mulem/docs/reference.md

 Result types
 - `lhs !` = returns the ok value if it's not an exception, otherwise propagate to the nearest `try` keyword (see `try` block)

 Some operators also allow an equal sign after it to set a variable based on its previous value.
 The left-hand side must be a defined variable.
 If it's immutable, then this is the same as shadowing it.
 If it's mutable, then the value is mutated.
+All of these are void statements, i.e. they return nothing and should only be used in an expression by themselves.

 - `lhs += rhs` -> `lhs = lhs + rhs` = increment
 - `lhs -= rhs` -> `lhs = lhs - rhs` = decrement